edvinpontuslarsson/tdd-dice-guess/README.md

 A game where you guess the total value of rolled dice.
+You need to have node and npm installed to run application.

 To run application, enter: </br>
 `npm start game`